KosaburoKaneko/chatspace/README.md

 ### Association
 - has_many :messages
-- has_many :groups, through: group-users
+- has_many :groups, through: :group-users
 - has_many :group-users

 ## messagesテーブル